Police write to MHA for 50,000 more men

 The letter has already been cleared by Lieutenant-Governor Najeeb Jung.
 Since the recommendation for the additional force was made by a committee which had a representative from the MHA as its member, senior officers are hopeful that the long-standing demand of the police for more men would be met this time round.

 “In the past when similar requests were placed, the MHA recommended that the police should focus on technology rather than increasing manpower.
-But we need policemen to operate technology because there is no substitute to beat policing,” said a senior police officer.
+But we need policemen to operate technology because there is no substitute to beat policing,” said a senior Delhi Police officer.

-“Modernisation is a continuous process with projects like criminal dossier system, online applications, additional patrols, traffic units, cyber cell and women help desk among others.
-But even technology needs people to handle it,” the officer added.

 Joint Commissioner of Police (Headquarters) Praveer Ranjan told The Hindu that the high-level committee set up in June had submitted the report last month after which the letter was sent to the MHA through the L-G. As for the current status of the letter: it’s been cleared by the L-G but awaits final approval by MHA.